 Surfshark has established itself as one of the premium brands in a very competitive VPN market.
 Despite only launching in 2018, it ranks near the top in almost every category we have tested.
 As we confirmed in this most recent set of tests, Surfshark VPN continues to deliver impressive test results with fast speeds and advanced security features.

-With all of that being said, there are also a few drawbacks we discovered in our Surfshark VPN review.
+With all of that being said, there are also a few drawbacks we discovered during this review.
 Overall, this is a solid VPN.
 But before signing up for a subscription, you will want to get the details and understand all of the pros and cons.
-Keep reading to see if Surfshark VPN is a good fit for your needs, or if you should consider other options (and we will cover some great alternatives below).
+Keep reading to see if Surfshark VPN is a good fit for your needs, or if you should consider other VPN providers (we will cover some great alternatives below).

-Before we dive into the details of this Surfshark VPN review, let’s review the key stats about this VPN in the table below.
+Before we dive into the details, let’s review the key stats about this VPN in the table below.

 |Based in||The Netherlands|

 |Coupon||82% off Surfshark + 2 Months Free >|

 Here is an overview of our Surfshark review findings:

 - Unlimited connections